Potatzz/23586/first_teleop_program.md

 Now that your code works, try a few challenges!
 # Challenges:
 - Make the motor spin backwards
 - Make the motor speed based on how far forward the joystick is pushed.
+(Hint: You can put variables into .setPower())
-- Add a second motor!!
+- Add a second motor!
 \
 \
 \